 The ceremony marked the start of Jokowi’s second and final term leading the world’s largest Muslim-majority country.

-Some 31,000 security personnel were deployed in Jakarta amid fears of another attack.
+The Indonesian government deployed some 31,000 security personnel in Jakarta amid fears of another attack.

 Demonstrations were also outlawed on Sunday as extremist violence continues to flare in Indonesia.

 “I was worried Islamic (hardliners) would take over the country if he lost,” Jokowi supporter Suprihatini, who goes by one name, told AFP.